official-vanshaj-garg/AGENTIC_HONEYPOT/README.md

 - Persona instructions ("sound worried and confused, but cooperative")
 - Strict rules ("never say scam, fraud, AI, bot, or honeypot")
 - The current hint ("preferred question topic: UPI ID")
-- Rubric targets ("you still need to ask 3 more questions by turn 8")
+- Quality targets ("you still need to ask more questions" or "use investigative wording")

 ### 3. Safety Guardrails
 Every response passes through multiple checks:
 - **Banned word removal**: Any mention of "honeypot", "bot", "AI", "fraud", or "scam" is automatically stripped
 - **Single question enforcement**: If the AI generates multiple questions, only the first is kept
 - **Length cap**: Responses over 200 characters are truncated
-- **Minimum rubric enforcement**: On specific turns (1, 2, 3, 5, 7), if the conversation is behind on targets, a natural follow-up question is added
+- **Quality enforcement**: On specific turns, if the conversation is behind on quality targets, a natural follow-up question is added

 ---